zukunft/zukunft.com/docs/llm/state-and-messages.md

 `is_ok()` signal wrong — which previously caused an import to silently drop every object after the first failure.
 When you need a throw-away buffer, create a **separate local** `user_message` and `merge()` the relevant part back.

+The one exception is a **test**, which owns its message instead of receiving it: there `$msg->reset()` after each checked assert is wanted, so that every test finds its own issues (`testing.md`, "created once and reset after each checked test").

 ### All user-facing messages use a translatable msg_id